mars-sim/mars-sim/README.md

 # mars-sim
-*The Mars Simulation Project* is a Java-based [open source](https://opensource.dev/) project that simulates the activities of the first generation of settlers on Mars with a higher fidelity of modeling and simulation details than a typical PC strategy game.
+*The Mars Simulation Project* is a Java-based [open source](https://opensource.dev/) project that simulates daily activities of the first generation of settlers on Mars with a higher fidelity of modeling and simulation details than a typical PC strategy game.

 ---

 ## Simulation
-mars-sim is a **general purpose** simulator depicting the early development of human settlements on Mars.
+mars-sim is designed to be a **general purpose** simulator depicting the early development of human settlements on Mars.

 According to *Encyclopædia Britannica*, a computer simulation is the use of a computer to represent the dynamic responses of one system by the behavior of another system modeled after it.
 In essence,